Skip to main content

 Image from Vondelpark Openlucht Theatre

-Since the 1970s, Vondelpark has been an epicentre for culture and social life in the city with many theatre shows, gigs and parties organised there.
+Since the 1970s, Vondelpark has been an epicentre for culture and social life in the city, with many theatre shows, gigs, and parties organised there.
 Every summer the open-air theatre in the middle of the park loads up its programme with a range of children’s performances, comedy, dance, opera, classical and pop concerts.
-A lot is going on every Saturday and Sunday from May until early September creating a great atmosphere with lots to enjoy for the whole family.
+A lot is going on every Saturday and Sunday from May until early September, creating a great atmosphere with lots to enjoy for the whole family.

 OCCII

 Located at the end of the Overtoom, OCCII is an independent and not-for-profit music venue that, like several of Amsterdam’s cultural centres, credits its development to the squatting movement of the late 80s and 90s.
-The colourful Russian folk designs on the tall doors at the front of the building hint to its original purpose as a stable and tram depot.
-In the programming, you’ll find a range of alternative musical genres including noise, hardcore, acoustic, rave, electronic and punk acts.
+The colourful Russian folk designs on the tall doors at the front of the building hint at its original purpose as a stable and tram depot.
+In the programming, you’ll find a range of alternative musical genres, including noise, hardcore, acoustic, rave, electronic and punk acts.